Madejczyk/workshops/advanced-ember-live.md

 * [Video Player](https://frontendmasters.com/live-event/advanced-ember-live/)

-Raw videos of this workshop will be available for playback *immendately* after we cut them (shortly after each break in the day).
+Raw videos of this workshop will be available for playback *immedietly* after we cut them (shortly after each break in the day).
 You can get the video segments by clicking the little drawer icon in the upper right corner of the video player: